mathewgomas-alfred/mathewgomas.io/reference_manual/tools/freehand_brush.rst

 The freehand brush tool's hotkey is :kbd:`B`.

-* The alternate invocation is the ''color picker'' (standardly invoked by the :kbd:`Ctrl` key).
-Press the :kbd:`Ctrl` key to switch the tool to "color picker", use left or right click to pick fore and background color respectively.
+* The alternate invocation is the ''color sampler'' (standardly invoked by the :kbd:`Ctrl` key).
+Press the :kbd:`Ctrl` key to switch the tool to "color sampler", use left or right click to sample fore and background color respectively.
 Release the :kbd:`Ctrl` key to return to the freehand brush tool.
 * The Primary setting is "size" (standardly invoked by the :kbd:`Shift` key).
 Press the :kbd:`Shift` key and drag outward to increase brush size.
 Drag inward to decrease it.
 * You can also press the :kbd:`V` key as a stickykey for the straight-line tool.